dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-create-an-mdi-form-with-menu-merging-and-toolstrip-controls.md

   - "ToolStrip control [Windows Forms]"
   - "MenuStrip control [Windows Forms]" ms.assetid: 64992ed9-44af-4baf-b45f-863e6ab35711
+documents: Learn how to create an MDI form with menu merging and ToolStrip controls with the required references to System.Drawing and System.Windows.Forms assemblies.
 ---
 # How to: Create an MDI Form with Menu Merging and ToolStrip Controls
 The <xref:System.Windows.Forms?displayProperty=nameWithType> namespace supports multiple document interface (MDI) applications, and the <xref:System.Windows.Forms.MenuStrip> control supports menu merging.
 MDI forms can also <xref:System.Windows.Forms.ToolStrip> controls.